 Work / Orange Barrel Media

 OBM is known for it's out-of-home installations.
 Designed large format wallscape media, many of which gained national exposure and recognition.
-Served as project manager and primary point of contact on projects for clients such as Nationwide Insurance, City of Columbus, Miller Brewing Co. and Business First.
+Served as art director/lead designer and primary point of contact on projects for clients such as Nationwide Insurance, City of Columbus, Miller Brewing Co. and Business First.

 - Art Direction